Unearth the heritage and history of the U.S. government

 In the end, we desire to equip individuals to employ Scriptural values and make informed assessments as they evaluate governmental policies and actions and prepare for a lifetime of citizenship.

-A Sonlight high school Core typically combines two 36-week courses: History and Literature.
-Our recommended Cores work well for most families.
-You may use the complete Core 400 or customize your Core experience.
+A Sonlight high school program typically combines two 36-week courses: History and Literature.
+Our recommended programs work well for most families.
+You may use the complete 400 program or customize your experience.

 To customize, select any History/Bible 100-300 course (or, Government 400 AND Economics).
-Combine with any Literature/Language Arts 100-400 course to build the Core that meets your student's interests and academic goals.
+Combine with any Literature/Language Arts 100-400 course to build the program that meets your student's interests and academic goals.

-All Core benefits apply to the Core that you create.
+All benefits apply to the complete program that you create.

 With History 400, you receive: